itamarsb/cpp-systems-engineering-lab/labs/00-modern-c-cpp-engineering-baseline/docs/toolchain-and-quality.md

 ctest --preset clang-asan
 ```

 Compiler and sanitizer availability can vary according to the Windows toolchain distribution.
-Any platform-specific limitation must be recorded in the Lab 00 README.

 ## Warning policy